bocaletto-luca/bocaletto-luca/README.md

 - **Like:** Making, Use and mod Print 3D, Drawing 3D, Chess, Astronomy, HAM Radio.
 - **Music** Off-duty you’ll find me at the piano, firing up synths, or shredding on guitar.

+I believe that in our profession there is nothing more stupid and cowardly than stealing code without mentioning the author.

 ---

 ## What I Do